What are the Vento guidelines for injury to feelings, and what are the latest rates?

 - the lowest band – this will be for the least serious cases, such as where the discriminatory act is a one-off

 - the middle band – serious cases, but ones where an award in the highest band would not be appropriate

 - the highest band – these are the most serious cases, such as where there has been a lengthy campaign of discriminatory harassment which has a profound effect on the victim

 Strictly speaking the Vento guidelines don’t create a limit, so there is potential for injury to feelings awards to exceed the highest band, but that would be exceptionally rare.

 For cases brought on or after 6 April 2019 the rates have been increased as follows:

 To put these into context, when the Vento case was first decided back in 2003, the highest band was £15,000 – £25,000.
 Since 2017 the Presidents of the Employment Tribunals have issued annual increases to the Vento awards, to allow for inflation.

-Looking for guidance on dealing with discrimination claims or how to value injury to feelings awards?
-Contact our team today for a free initial chat.
+If you are an employer looking for guidance on dealing with discrimination claims or how to value injury to feelings awards, contact our team today for a free initial chat.
 Please call us on 01243 836840 for a no obligation chat, or email us at [email protected].